nadavme/CompilerByRegex-oo6/README.md

 open it, read from it etc.) for that type the output will be "2".
 The second type is an illegal s-java code inside the file, for all the reasons are explained in the PDF and the output in that case will be "1"/

-Both of the exceptions types are thrown independently by the different classes (in packages) of the program, by they all\
-are being caught in the "manager"  that runs the program. the reason is that, whatever the exception type is, and the matching informative message that being printed- the program should return, and stop checking the file.
-So it easy to "catch" all sort of exception, in one place, and handle it the only way we chose.
+Both of the exceptions types are thrown independently by the different classes (in packages) of the program, and all are being caught in the "manager"  that runs the program. the reason is that, whatever the exception type is, and the matching informative message that being printed- the program should return, and stop checking the file.
+So it easy to "catch" all sort of exception, in one place, and handle it the way we choose.

 ### Adding new types of variables (e.g., float)? ###

-We need to do some simple adjustments:
+We will need to do some simple adjustments:

 1. Add the "float" type as field in Variable.
 2. Create a matching regex pattern to the FLOAT_TYPE type of variable, and add its "case" to the variable factory.